 • Look at invites.
 Does this invitation fit within your vision statement if not decline.

-• Some holiday parties you have to attend for political reasons like you business/work function.
+Some holiday parties you have to attend for political reasons like you business/work function.
 But that doesn’t mean you have to spend numerous hours there.
 If it’s something you dread than put in an hour or so & make plans for after.
 Book a reservation for a restaurant you’ve been wanting to try.
 Buy movie tickets in advance.
-Let the host know that you have a prior commitment – they don’t need to know that it’s watching Daniel Craig as James Bond.
+Let the host know that you have a prior commitment – they don’t need to know that it’s watching George Clooney float in outer space.

-• Large family – just purchase for kids, do a Secret Santa choose one person – buy one gift per family.
+• Large family – just purchase for kids, do a Secret Santa & choose one person or buy one gift per family.

 • Friends – rather than exchanging gifts put $$ towards a group dinner/night out.